monksmojo/go-dojo/go-topics/golang_topics.md

 ```

 - This will add a go.work file in your parent directory that contains a list of directories you marked for usage:

+### how to write unit test in go (approach-1)
+- It is good to put the code/logic to test in separate functions.
+- I have learned following steps while writing a test in go.
+  - creating a `name_test.go` file where we write our unit test.
+  - the unit test function start with `TestNameOfFunction(t *testing.T)` taking
+  `t *testing.T` as the only argument.
+  - we are using `import "testing"` package.

+- It may change as we advance

 ### what is lexer